Misión Santa Gertrudis: History

 The future mission site was discovered by the missionary-explorer Fernando Consag, and work at the site was begun a year before the formal founding of the mission.
 Consag's sponsors for establishing this mission were the Marquis de Villapuente and his wife Dona Gertrudis de la Peña after whom the mission was named.

 Assisted by Andrés Comanji, Consag discovered a spring as well as ancient rock paintings a mere three kilometers from the site of the mission.
 He enlisted the aid of the Cochimi to transport water from the spring of Santa Gertrudis and used it to establish vineyards for sacramental wine production.
 These vines became the basis for the contemporary vineyards of Baja California.

 Architecture

 The architecture of the mission is reminiscent of the medieval styles of the country of origin of Retz, with carved stone.
 The beautiful church doors are flanked by finely decorated obelisk style columns.

 The mission was finally abandoned in 1822.
 The church was extensively renovated in 1997, substantially altering its historical character.

+Ecology

+The area surrounding the old mission, called Oasis de Santa Gertrudis, is one of a number of oasis systems associated with Spanish missions in Baja California.
+The Santa Gertrudis site is classified as interior mountain mid-peninsula oasis, and is considered to be on the smaller side relative to the 183 other identified oases on the Baja California peninsula.
+Baja has no perennial rivers so what mesic habitats exist are "small riparian environments" sustained wholly by springs, seeps, human-mediated oases, wetlands, and seasonal ponds (pozas or tinajas).
+Water is inconsistently available in Baja generally (due to unpredictable rain events) and at Santa Gertrudis specifically.
+Biologists from San Diego State University who visited the site in 1990 described it as "thickly vegetated, wide, funnel-shaped, rocky arroyo which narrows at its eastern end at the western foot of the Sierra Santa Agueda".

+The mission took advantage of an existing spring to sustain the settlement, and created reservoirs and an irrigation ditch (sometimes called an acequia or zanja) "in many places as much as six feet deep...cut in the sandstone to conduct water from a spring several hundred yards above the mission" to water fields and orchards.
+Writing in the mid-20th century, Homer Aschmann said the spring had failed but parts of ditch remained visible.
+However, researchers in 2013 found that the Santa Gertrudis spring had a "steep, short descent" in relation to the rest of the watershed in the immediate area.
+The spring, in combination with the water-management structure and the imported perennial food species introduced during the Jesuit–Dominican–Franciscan mission era from 1751 to 1822, continue to support an agroforestry system populated by a diverse array of perennial food plants.
+The 1990 SDSU assessment found the historic water system "to be in miserable shape" with the oasis pools heavily damaged by livestock.